 Pickling is not solely the province of sweltering August kitchens, nor does it require vinegar.
-Over the years I’ve begun to put up produce in every season, and I am finding that springtime is a particularly good time for pickles: sugar peas, sauerkraut, artichokes, ramps, and the last young carrots of the year.
+Over the years I’ve begun to put up produce in every season, and I am finding that springtime is a particularly good time for pickles: sugar peas, sauerkraut, artichokes, ramps, and yes, pickled carrots.

 Instead of suffering in the summer’s heat, with sweat flavoring your brine and forcing yourself up early in the morning to beat what will likely be yet another 100°F day, pickling in spring means you can turn the heat down in the house, open the windows and enjoy the steamy warmth of the stove properly.
 Or you can skip the boiling pots altogether and go lacto.

 Lacto?
-Lacto-fermented carrot pickles.
+Lacto-fermented pickled carrots.
 Stay with me.
 Springtime is a perfect time to experiment with these natural pickles.
 Chances are you’ve eaten naturally fermented pickles — sour and half-sour dills are a specialty of good Jewish delis.

 I’ve learned a lot about lacto-fermented pickles from gurus such as Sandor Katz’s Wild Fermentation.
 Katz’s latest book, The Art of Fermentation: An In-Depth Exploration of Essential Concepts and Processes from Around the World has become an object of obsession for me; it is the kind of book I wish I’d written, but am happy enough just to read.

 The key to this kind of pickling is the proper ratio of salt to water and coolish temperatures: Hotter than 75°F or so and you enter the danger zone.

 These pickled carrots were the first thing I ever pickled this way, back in 2007, and I’ve been working with lacto-fermented pickles ever since.